Are you wondering why is pizza called pie?

 He did this in 1962.
 He was born in Greece but lived in Canada when he was young.

-This started a debate over decades about whether pineapple should be on pizza or not.
+This started a debate over decades about whether pineapple should be on pizza.

 After that, they started sending pizza to many different countries and cultures, which gave them ideas for making the food more personal.

-Like burgers, American pizza slices have grown bigger and bigger over time, and now the world knows America for its huge pizza slices.
+Like burgers, American pizza slices have grown bigger and bigger over time, and now the world knows America for its huge pizza slices and deep-dish pizzas.

 The Last Slice